Learn why leading HR professionals trust ekincare! Read more

-The importance of comprehensively conceptualizing and tending to employee engagement and wellbeing across each of the five fundamental components - social, career, monetary, community and physical, cannot be overstated.
-Mere physical wellbeing programs alone are not adequate in motivating a flourishing, high-performing workforce.
+The importance of comprehensively conceptualizing and tending to employee engagement and well-being across each of the five fundamental components - social, career, monetary, community and physical, cannot be overstated.
+Mere physical well-being programs alone are not adequate in motivating a flourishing, high-performing workforce.
+A comprehensive corporate wellness program must be utilized to bring about the necessary change.

 According to Forbes, just 53% of firms measure the engagement levels of their employees.
 Of those that do, only the organizations with the greatest engagement levels – and consequently the greatest development and monetary returns – measure it consistently and continually (instead of a yearly review).